InHolland-Cloud-Minor-2526/ubi9-okd-tools/README.md

 ### Tools available in the container

 * the `oc` client as release by the OKD project
+* the `kubeconform` binary from [yannh/kubeconform](https://github.com/yannh/kubeconform/)
 * everything from `procps-ng`, like `watch`

+For validation of Paas objects with kubeconform, we've also added the Paas CRD's to the image.